brunettisergio/Georgia-Website/README.md

 # US-States-Website

-Basic website layouts for states and cities of the US for a Front-End Web Development course assignment.
-Used HTML and CSS.
+Basic layouts for states and cities of the US created for my Front-End Development course assignment.
+It allows users to explore various aspects of each state and city, such as population, area, climate, economy, and culture.